 Regenerative Grazing: Outcomes and Obstacles

-In this episode, Dave Scott and Lee Rinehart, both specialists with NCAT’s ATTRA – the National Sustainable Agriculture Information Service – have a conversation about regenerative grazing.
+In this episode, Dave Scott and Lee Rinehart, both specialists with NCAT’s ATTRA Sustainable Agriculture Program have a conversation about regenerative grazing.

 This publication, published in 2020, contains an explanation of the principles and practices, and further resources, for the kind of grazing Allen advocates in the videos.
 It’s a good supplement to the videos for digging deeper into the intricacies of grazing and pasture management.